Education Leadership Data Analytics (ELDA)

 This project focuses on understanding the training and capacity needs of schools and districts around data use, from evidence-based improvement cycles, to data analytics, dashboards and early warning systems.
 The goal of this project is to help teachers, school leaders, and central office administrators use the data that we already collect in schools in more effective ways through leveraging the knowledge and analytics applied through big data and data science techniques.
-This project is funded through a generous grant from the office of the Provost of Teachers College.
+This project is funded through a generous grant from the office of the Provost of Teachers College and the Robertson Foundation.

 Through a collaborative partnership with the Nassau County Long Island Board of Cooperative Educational Services (BOCES), and funded through a generous grant from the National Science Foundation (NSF), the goal of this project is to help build capacity and analytics for improving evidence-based improvement cycles in schools.
 In the first phase of the project we are surveying teachers and administrators on their data use needs for improving instructional practice.
 The second phase of the project is then understanding how educators use data dashboards, and then building open source code in collaboration with educators to provide the visualizations and analytics they need to help improve instruction in their schools.